 You should consider our prospects in light of the risks and difficulties frequently encountered by early stage and developmental companies.
 Although we were incorporated in December 2000, we have only been in operation since May 2002.
-We have incurred net losses of \$51,731,000 since our inception through June 30, 2008, including net losses of \$12,410,000, \$13,820,000 and \$7,386,000 for the years ended June 30, 2008, 2007 and 2006, respectively.
+We have incurred net losses of \$62,911,000 since our inception through June 30, 2009, including net losses of \$11,180,000, \$12,410,000 and \$13,820,000 for the years ended June 30, 2009, 2008 and 2007, respectively.
 We anticipate that we will incur operating losses and negative operating cash flow for the foreseeable future.
 We have not yet commercialized any drug candidates and cannot be sure that we will ever be able to do so, or that we may ever become profitable.
-We have expanded our clinical trials significantly with the commencement of the OVATURE Phase III clinical trial, which will result in increasing losses and we may continue to incur substantial losses in the future even if we begin to generate revenues from the distribution and sale of phenoxodiol.

-We may not be able to establish the strategic partnerships necessary to develop, market and distribute phenoxodiol.
+We may not be able to establish the strategic partnerships necessary to develop, market and distribute our product candidates.

 A key part of our business plan is to establish relationships with strategic partners.
-We must successfully contract with third parties to package, market and distribute phenoxodiol.
+We must successfully contract with third parties to package, market and distribute our product candidates.
 We have not yet established any strategic partnerships.
 Potential partners may not wish to enter into agreements with us due to Novogen's current equity position as our majority stockholder or our contractual relationships with Novogen.
 Similarly, potential partners may be discouraged by our limited operating history.
 Additionally, our relative attractiveness to potential partners and consequently, our ability to negotiate acceptable terms in any partnership agreement, will be affected by the results of our clinical program.
 For example, if phenoxodiol is shown to have high efficacy against a broad range of cancers, we may generate greater interest from potential partners than if phenoxodiol is demonstrated to be less effective or applicable to a narrower range of cancers.
 There is no assurance that we will be able to negotiate commercially acceptable licensing or other agreements for the future exploitation of phenoxodiol, including the continued clinical development, manufacture or marketing of phenoxodiol.
 If we are unable to successfully contract for these services, or if arrangements for these services are terminated, we may have to delay our commercialization program for phenoxodiol which will adversely affect our ability to generate operating revenues.